-As a tax attorney and author of the leading book on bitcoin IRA, How to Use Retirement Funds to Purchase Cryptocurrencies, I am often asked about the benefits of using a self-directed or solo 401(k) plan to buy bitcoin or other cryptocurrencies.
+As a tax attorney and author of the leading book on Bitcoin IRA, How to Use Retirement Funds to Purchase Cryptocurrencies, I am often asked about the benefits of using a Self-Directed IRA or Solo 401(k) plan to buy Bitcoin or other cryptocurrencies.

 If you’re a Bitcoin investor, you want to invest in Bitcoin and other cryptocurrencies without high commissions.
 It’s likely that you also want control over the private key, which is vital to the purchase and holding of cryptocurrencies securely.

-Now there is a great way to invest in Bitcoin, reduce your Bitcoin IRA custodial fees and control your private key – simple reduce the middle man.
+Now there is a great way to invest in Bitcoin, reduce your Bitcoin IRA custodial fees and control your private key – simply reduce the middle man.

 Bitcoin IRA Investors

-Many IRA investors understand than an IRA is able to purchase cryptocurrencies, such as Bitcoin without triggering the prohibited transaction rules.
-The IRS confirms that cryptocurrencies will be treated as property for federal income tax purposes.
+Many IRA investors understand that an IRA is able to purchase cryptocurrencies, such as Bitcoin without triggering the prohibited transaction rules.
+The IRS confirms that cryptocurrencies will be treated as property for federal income tax purposes as per IRS Notice 2014-21.
 As a result, just like stocks and real estate, you can purchase Bitcoin with your retirement funds.